victoriathegr8/candy-search/README.md

-# Project 2
+# Candy Search

-This repository contains code for an interactive web app, created for the _Client-Side Web Development_ course at the UW iSchool.
+This repository contains code for an interactive web app.

-The site can be viewed at <https://firebase-project-id.firebaseapp.com//>
+The site can be viewed at <https://candy-website-whippersnappers.web.app//>